mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 Another restful sleep last night.
 The soreness in my right piriformis seems to have cleared but my lumbar/hips are again stiff this morning.

 After a busy day at work and needing to run a few errands, I drove to the pool.
-Once in the pool, I **felt really good** starting with the first stroke.
+In the water, I **felt really good** from the first stroke.
 <!----->
 First of the descending set came in at 1:46 and I thought I'd struggle to make each rep faster; it was a bit of effort but no struggle.
 During the 9th rep of the next set of 100m lengths, I thought it was my 11th (last hard rep) and I put put my best sprint into the last 25m.
 That knocked a second off my **100m PR** (25m pool, touch turns) which is now 1:31.